 Wilderness First Aid provides information on how to handle common injuries and illnesses when medical care is an hour away or more.
 This 16 hour standard level course is accepted by state health departments across the USA (even Alaska!).
 It is recognized by national organizations such as the American Camp Association and the Boy Scouts of America.
 This course is perfect for anyone whose job or position requires Wilderness First Aid certification.

-On day two, Sunday, September 24th, we will be on the Appalachian Trail from 8am-6pm.
-Plan for about 5 miles of hiking interspersed with six 1-hour hands-on training sessions.
-We will be practicing the skills learned the previous day: bandaging, splinting, evacuating a patient, and more.
+On Sunday, October 22nd, we will be on the Appalachian Trail from 6:30am-6:30pm.
+Plan for about 5 miles of hiking interspersed with eight 1-hour hands-on training sessions.
+We will be practicing the skills previously learned in the WFA-Basic classroom course: bandaging, splinting, evacuating a patient, and more.

 Certifications are valid for two years.
 Students will receive a WFA Field Guide (included).
-Minimum registration for this course is 6 students.
-If minimum registration is not met the course will be canceled.
-If the course is canceled for this or any other reason, all registration fees will be refunded.
+Minimum enrollment for this course is 6 students.
+If minimum enrollment is not met the course may be canceled at the instructor's discretion.
+If the course is canceled for any reason students will be notified ahead of time and registration fees will be applied to the next month's course or refunded.
 Please feel free to contact us with any questions.

 Enter EARLY to receive $10 off (first two only)

 Volunteer SAR-Fire-EMS members 10% off! (email a photo of your department ID)